Head lice

 • All affected members of the household should begin treatment on the same day.

-There is no need to keep children with head lice away from school as long as the advice given above is being followed.
+There is no need to keep children with head lice away from school as long as the advice given above is followed.

 Can head lice infestation be prevented?